-The two approaches of commercial prospecting: Outbound VS Inbound
+The two approaches of commercial B2B Prospecting: Outbound VS Inbound

 Here is the kind of message that can be sent in an outbound approach: "Hello Mr. Martin, I'm contacting you because I think you might be interested in the products we offer.
 We are a digital marketing company, etc. "

-We will focus in this guide on inbound prospecting techniques.
+We will focus in this guide on inbound B2B prospecting techniques.

-B2B Sales Prospecting Techniques – Step 1: Prospecting
+B2B Prospecting Techniques in Sales- Step 1: B2B Prospecting

-50% of sales time is wasted in an inefficient prospecting job.
+50% of sales time is wasted in an inefficient B2B prospecting job.
 We will introduce you to techniques and prospecting tips to save time and gain commercial efficiency.
-For this, we will resume one by one each of the main stages of prospecting.
-Let’s start with the first step: research.
-This is by far the most important aspect of commercial prospecting.
-This initial phase consists, as we have seen, in qualifying the prospects.
+For this, we will resume one by each of the main stages of prospecting.
+Let's start with the first step: research.
+This is by far the most important aspect of commercial B2B prospecting.
+This initial phase consists, as we have seen, of qualifying the prospects.
 It is, more precisely, of:

 - Determine if a prospect is likely to become a customer, whether you can expect to do business with or not.

-- Identify the information needed to establish a personalized dialogue with prospects.
+- Identify the information needed to establish a personalized dialogue with B2B prospects.

 It is also important to take into account the status, the function of the contact.
 You are not in contact with a company, in the literal sense it makes no sense.
 You are in contact with a representative of this company.
 What is the status of this representative?
-There are two types of statuses:
+There are two types of statuses in B2B Prospecting:

 - The decision-maker, that is, the one who makes the decisions, who can decide to buy your product or service.
 In the face of a decision-maker, one must always ask oneself whether he is the only one to take the decision or whether the decision-making process is collegial.

-Time constraints and budget constraints are the two main obstacles that a company encounters in its relationship with its prospects.
+Time constraints and budget constraints are the two main obstacles that a company encounters in its relationship with its b2b prospects.
 You need to incorporate these barriers into your business case.
-The level of constraints is a criterion for classification and qualification of prospects.
+The level of constraints is a criterion for the classification and qualification of b2b prospects.

 - You go to the sites of job offers, to see if the prospect is currently in the recruitment phase, and especially to see for which departments he recruits.